atzori/atzori.github.io/index.md

  -  SIAM Activity Group on Data Mining, IEEE Computer Society Technical Committee on Semantic Computing (TCSEM)

 Journal Editor:
+ - - Guest Editor of the new Special Issue on [Decision Support System and Explainable AI (XAI) to improve Human – Computer Interaction and Teaming](https://www.frontiersin.org/research-topics/27887/decision-support-system-and-explainable-ai-xai-to-improve-human---computer-interaction-and-teaming) on *J. of Frontiers in Neuroergonomics and Human Neuroscience*.
  - Guest Editor of the Future Generation Computer Systems (Elsevier) special issue on [Data Exploration in the Web 3.0 Age](https://www.journals.elsevier.com/future-generation-computer-systems/call-for-papers/special-issue-on-data-exploration-in-the-web-30-age).
 It has been a great success, we received almost 30 submissions!
  - Topic Editor for *Semantic Web and NLP* of the [Electronics Journal](https://www.mdpi.com/journal/electronics)
  - Area Editor of the [Encyclopedia with Semantic Computing and Robotic Intelligence](https://www.worldscientific.com/worldscinet/escri).
 Interested in publishing an entry in the enciclopedia?
 [Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!